devfahad/redux-reduxtoolkit-tutorial/README.md

   }
   ```

-- Reducer: reducers are pure function which handles all logic. it updates the state depends on action type
+- Reducer: reducers are pure function which handles all logic.
+It updates the state by depending on the action type

   ```js
   // crate reducer